 High ticket requests and held funds – what businesses should know

-Congratulations business owner, you’ve just made a big sale!
-You ran your buyers credit card, waited tensely for those few seconds as the transaction processes, and… APPROVED!
+Congratulations, you’ve just made a big sale!
+You run your customers credit card, wait tensely for those few seconds as the transaction processes, and… APPROVED!
 You smile and think to yourself “sales like this one are why I got into this business!”
 Life is good.

-The next day, you receive a call from your credit card processors risk department, saying they need a copy of the invoice, the receipt, and the cardholders billing address and phone number before they can release the funds to you.
+The next day, you receive a call from your credit card processor’s risk department, saying they need documentation to verify the transaction before releasing the funds.
 “How can this be?” you ask “the transaction said approved!!??!!!?”

 Why am I getting a documentation request?

 Any time you surpass your “approved high ticket” you can potentially trigger a documentation request.
-This is a purely automated process.
-The “approved high ticket” is the amount your account has been underwritten to accept in a single transaction, and is requested when you submit your original application with your processor.
-This is something a good rep should go over with you in the initial account set up.
+The “approved high ticket” is the amount your account has been underwritten to accept in a single transaction, and is requested when you initially apply for the merchant account.
+This is something a good sales rep should go over with you in the initial account set up.
 Setting the high ticket is a bit of a balancing act – you don’t want to go too low because you’ll constantly run into it, creating an excess of documentation requests.
-If you request too high of a ticket, underwriting is unlikely to approve the account is viewed as an excessive risk for the processor to assume.
+If you request too high of a ticket, underwriting may either give the account added scrutiny, or reject it all together if it is viewed as an excessive risk for the processor to assume.

 High tickets are risky for the processor because bigger transactions are more likely to be disputed, and have a greater potential impact on the merchant if successfully disputed.
 That is, no one is going to charge back a $5 coffee and a donut, even if the coffee was terrible and the donut was stale.
 And even if they successfully charge back the $5 sale, there is no real financial risk there.
-But if that same person makes a $5000 transaction and the product or service is defective, deficient, or the cardholder never authorized the sale, they’re much more likely to dispute the sale.
+But if that same person makes a $5000 transaction and the product or service is not up to their standards, they’re much more likely to dispute the sale.
 As well, there is a greater financial liability if they are successful in their attempt to dispute.
-Let’s say you’re a small business with $20,000 of in sales.
+Let’s say you’re a small business with $20,000 a month in sales volume.
 The $5 chargeback you wouldn’t even feel, whereas a $5000 chargeback could be a disaster.

 The anatomy of a transaction

 When a transaction is initiated, your terminal connects over a system called interchange, which is the infrastructure by which your terminal essentially asks your customer’s bank “are $x available on account number xxxx-xxxx-xxxx-xxxx?”
-If the answer is yes, then you receive an authorization on the transaction.
-When you run a settlement at the end of the evening, you’re then capturing all the authorizations you’ve made that day.
-You receive a deposit in from your credit card processor, and you’re the processor has to then collect the funds from your customer’s bank.
+If the answer is yes, you receive an authorization (approval) on the transaction.
+You receive a deposit in from your credit card processor, and the processor collects the funds from your customer’s bank.

 Your processor, therefore, has no control over if the cardholders issuing bank approves or declines the sale.
 It does not know who the cardholder is, what their habits are, if they are authorized to use the card, and even if they are the legitimate card holder.
 All the processor knows is the transaction has been authorized, and then hope to receive payment from the card issuer (your customer’s bank).